Tititesouris/Overcollector/README.md

 - Clone your forked version of this repository
 - In the topmost directory of the repository, run `composer install`
 - Create a database called `overcollector`
+- Create a role called `overcollector` with a password of your choice
-- In the database run the file `overcollector.sql` to create the database structure and `data.sql` to fill the database with data.
+- In the database run the file `overcollector.sql` to create the database structure and `data.sql` to fill the database with data

 #### Configuring
 - Make a copy of `overcollector.example` and rename it `overcollector.ini`.
-Never share this file, it will contain all the sensitive information about the application.
+Never share this file, it will contain all the sensitive information about the application
-- Edit `overcollector.ini` appropriately
+- Edit `overcollector.ini`: Set the Battle.net callback uri to go to the login page
 - Make sure you can work locally on https (ignore browser warning about self-signed certificate)

 #### Working